Local studies collections - resources for local and family history

 We offer a range of friendly, informal courses and workshops for family historians.
 We also offer library tours and host talks and guided walks on a range of topics of local interest.
 Please check our events page for details of upcoming courses and events.

 Bring your lessons to life with primary sources.
 The local studies collection has great potential to bring local relevance to many topics of study in the classroom.
 Perhaps the most obvious usage is for the history curriculum, but with such a varied collection of written documents, maps, statistical information and so on there is plenty of scope for finding innovative ways to support geography, literacy and numeracy.
-Find out how the library can support your school.
+Download our free curriculum resources and find out how the Local Studies Library can support your school.

 Share your own work